ametnes/nesis/README.md

    docker-compose -f compose.yml up
    ```

-2. Then connect to your instance via http://localhost:58000 and login with email/password = some.email@domain.com/password
+2. Then connect to your instance via http://localhost:58000 and login with `email/password` = `some.email@domain.com/password`
-3. Connect to your minio instance via http://localhost:59001/ and login username/password = your_username/your_password
+3. Connect to your minio instance via http://localhost:59001/ and login with `username/password` = `your_username/your_password`
-4. Upload some document in your minio `documents` bucket
+4. Upload some documents into your minio `documents` bucket.
-5. Back in your Nesis page, register the minio datasource with
+5. Back on your Nesis page, register the minio datasource with
    1. Navigate to **Settings** -> **Datasource** -> **Add**
    2. Enter the details;